elixir-wallaby/wallaby/README.md

 ## Contributing

 Wallaby is a community project.
-PRs and Issues are greatly welcome.
+Pull Requests (PRs) and reporting issues are greatly welcome.

 To get started and setup the project, make sure you've got Elixir 1.7+ installed and then: